lexibank/tlopo/out/vol3/chapter5.md

 ### 5.4.
 Casuarina equisetifolia, casuarina, beach she-oak, TP yar, Baeantri, oktri (Casuarinaceae)

 Casuarina equisetifolia is a large coastal tree with an oddly feathery appearance caused by its needle-like leaves.
 Typically it grows to 20m, but Frederick Damon (pers.comm.) reports specimens on Woodlark Island of 40-45 m, towering above the rest of the forest.
 It yields heavy hard dark red-brown wood.
 The casuarina is used for building throughout most of NW Island Melanesia.
-In Kwara'ae country, clubs and axe handles are also made from it ([Floyd 1954](../references.md#source-Floyd1954), Peekel1984: 123, [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 143, [Whistler & Elevitch 2006b](../references.md#source-WhistlerandElevitch2006b)) .
+In Kwara'ae country, clubs and axe handles are also made from it ([Floyd 1954](../references.md#source-Floyd1954), [Peekel 1984](../references.md#source-Peekel1984): 123, [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 143, [Whistler & Elevitch 2006b](../references.md#source-WhistlerandElevitch2006b)) .

 Figure 5.10 Casuarina equisetifolia.